biosimulations/biosimulations/docs/src/users/faqs.md

 **How can I execute a project before publication to BioSimulations?**

-[Biosimulations](https://biosimulations.org) executes projects using validated simulation tools.
-Investigators can directly use Biosimulations to execute projects.
+BioSimulations executes projects using [runBioSimulations](https://run.biosimulations.org), which uses the simulation tools validated by [BioSimulators](https://biosimulators.org).
+Investigators can directly use runBioSimulations to execute projects.
 In addition, each simulation tool is available as a Docker image that provides a consistent command-line interface, and most simulation tools provide consistent Python APIs.
 These tools can be used to perform the same simulations as BioSimulations when it publishes your project.
 More information and tutorials are available from BioSimulators and runBioSimulations.

 **Where does runBioSimulations execute simulations and store their outputs?**